HDFGroup/h5pyd/README.rst

 By default the examples look for a local instance of h5serv.
 See the  https://github.com/HDFGroup/h5serv for instructions on installing and running h5serv.

-These tests are also to designed to work with HSDS (see https://www.hdfgroup.org/hdf-cloud).
+These tests are also to designed to work with HSDS (see https://github.com/HDFGroup/hsds).
 Install HSDS locally, or set environment variables (see next section) to point to an existing HSDS instance.

 Testing
 -------
 Setup the following environment variables that inform h5pyd which endpoint and username to use:

-* HS_ENDPOINT - "http://127.0.0.1:5000" for h5serv installed locally
+* HS_ENDPOINT - "http://127.0.0.1:5000" for h5serv installed locally or appropriate remote endpoint
 * HS_USERNAME - "test_user1" or your preferred useranme
 * HS_PASSWORD - password for above username - "test" for test_user1 with local h5serv install
 * TEST2_USERNAME - "test_user2" or your preffered username